ChatScript/ChatScript/WIKI/Practicum-patterns.md

 u: (I want meat) I want food too.
 ```

-Correspondingly the above pattern is too specific and missing tons of reasonable
+Correspondingly the above pattern is too specific and misses tons of reasonable
 inputs.

 Machine Learning is at an advantage in that it always memorize the exact